 Unfortunately, by the time the error was discovered, the name Turritella had already been printed in magazines, journals and stuck in geologist’s minds.
 Today, there are only a few that know and refer to the stone by its appropriate name.

-Here are three important facts about Turritella Agate, or Elimia tenera:
+Three Facts About Turritella Agate, or Elimia tenera:

-1) Turritella Agate rough is scarce - if it’s a stone that you like to keep available, buy it in quantity now.
+1. Turritella Agate rough is scarce - if it’s a stone that you like to keep available, buy it in quantity now.

-2) The snails preserved in the stone are actually *not* Turritella.
+2. The snails preserved in the stone are actually *not* Turritella.
 They’re of the Elmia tenera species.
 The stone was named before detailed inquiry, and the name stuck.

-3) Not all rough Turritella Agate can be cut into beads.
+3. Not all rough Turritella Agate can be cut into beads.
 The material must have formed completely around the fossilized snail shell.
 Rough material that’s good enough for beads needs to be consistent in hardness and quality.